michael1788/molecular_design_with_beam_search/README.md

 This research was supported by the Swiss National Science Foundation (grant no. 205321_182176 to Gisbert Schneider), the RETHINK initiative at ETH Zurich and the Novartis Forschungsstiftung (FreeNovationgrant “AI in Drug Discovery” to Gisbert Schneider).

 ### How to cite this work<a name="Cite"></a>

+TODO: update with the journal version when published
 ```
 @article{moret2021beam,
   title={Beam search sampling for molecular design and intrinsic prioritization with machine intelligence},